 Suffice it to say that the novel is not just a simple little tale of young blossoming love set in the quiet bucolic countryside.
 There is plenty of drama, passion, and intrigue involving various characters of all class levels of English life in the mid-Victorian period in Hardy's telling of Elfride's tale.
 During the initial serialization of the novel, the term "cliff-hanger" was coined, referring to one of the more exciting events that occurs on the precipice of the 'Cliff without a Name.'
 One of the characters is literally hanging by his fingertips on the edge of the cliff, with the rocks and thundering sea one-hundred feet below him.
 While the personal terror described by Hardy is palpable, as a geologist myself I just had to marvel as I read the following--

 "By one of those familiar conjunctions of things wherewith the inanimate world baits the mind of man when he pauses in moments of suspense, opposite Knight's eyes was an imbedded fossil, standing forth in low relief from the rock.
 It was a creature with eyes.
 The eyes, dead and turned to stone, were even now regarding him.
 It was one of the early crustaceans called Trilobites.
 Separated by millions of years in their lives, Knight and this underling seemed to have met in their death.
-It was the single instance within reach of his vision of anything that had ever been alive and had had a body to save, as he himself had now."
+It was the single instance within reach of his vision of anything that had ever been alive and had had a body to save, as he himself had now."and

 "Knight was a geologist; and such is the supremacy of habit over occasion, as a pioneer of the thoughts of men, that at this dreadful juncture his mind found time to take in, by a momentary sweep, the varied scenes that had had their day between the creature's epoch and his own.
 There is no place like a cleft landscape for bringing home such imaginings as these."